bikramadittyamondal0099-lgtm/my-first-project/README.md

 # my-first-project

-# PyChronicle – Week 1 Progress
+# PyChronicle – Week 2 Progress
 ## Overview

-PyChronicle is a tool that helps developers see how their Python programs worked in the past.
-It.
-Shows the history of what the program did.
-This way developers can move back and forth through the programs steps without having to run it
+During Week 2, the focus shifted from analyzing Python source code to tracking its execution in real time.
+The goal was to build the core tracing engine that records how a program executes, captures variable changes, and stores execution history in an SQLite database.
+This forms the foundation of PyChronicle's time-travel debugging system.
-## Week 1 Objectives
+## Week 2 Objectives
-* Learn about Pythons Abstract Syntax Tree (AST) module.
-* Read Python code.
-Understand its structure.
-*.
-Extract where variables are assigned in the code.
-* Design a system to store data about the programs execution using SQLite.
+* Learn how Python's `sys.settrace()` function works.
+* Monitor program execution line by line.
+* Capture the current values of variables while the program runs.
+* Store execution history in an SQLite database.
-* Build the basics for tracing and debugging.
+* Build the initial structure of a terminal-based interface.
 ## Work Completed
-* I made a tool that can read and analyze Python code.
-* I created a custom way to find where variables are assigned and what line of code they're on.
-* I set up an SQLite database to store information about the programs execution like timestamps and variable values.
+* I implemented a tracing system using Python's `sys.settrace()`.
+* I tracked program execution line by line during runtime.
+* I captured local variable values as they changed.
-* I connected the code analysis tool to the SQLite database.
+* I connected the tracer to the SQLite database and stored execution records.
-* I tested the tool with some sample Python programs.
-It worked.
+* I tested the tracer with sample programs containing loops and variable updates.
+* I created the basic structure for the terminal user interface using Textual.
 ## Technologies Used
 * Python
-* AST (Abstract Syntax Tree)
+* sys.settrace()
 * SQLite3
+* Textual
 ## Key Learning Outcomes
-* I learned how Python code is represented as a tree of nodes.
+* I learned how Python tracing works internally.
-* I figured out how to use a class to analyze code.
+* I understood how to access execution frames and local variables.
-* I learned how to design and manage SQLite databases.
+* I learned how runtime information can be captured without modifying the original source code.
+* I gained experience storing execution history efficiently in a database.
-* I built some components for developer tools.
+* I built the foundation of a runtime execution tracer.
-## Next Steps (Week 2)
+## Next Steps (Week 3)
-* I will track what happens when the program runs using a function.
-* I will capture changes to values during execution.
+* Implement delta compression to store only variable changes.
+* Reduce database size by avoiding duplicate execution states.
-* I will store the execution history in SQLite.
+* Connect the execution history with the Textual interface.
-* I will start building a text-based interface.
+* Build a timeline slider to navigate through previous execution states.
+* Highlight the corresponding source code line while moving through history.

-This week I set up the core system, for PyChronicles time-travel debugging tool.
+This week I successfully built the runtime tracing engine of PyChronicle, allowing the project to record program execution history and preparing the foundation for the time-travel debugging interface.

+# PyChronicle – Week 3 Progress (Ongoing)
+## Overview
+During Week 3, the primary goal is to transform PyChronicle from a runtime tracer into a true time-travel debugger.
+The focus is on optimizing data storage, improving performance, and creating an interactive interface that allows developers to move backward and forward through a program's execution history.
+## Week 3 Objectives
+* Implement delta compression for execution history.
+* Store only changed variable values instead of complete program states.
+* Connect the SQLite database with the Textual interface.
+* Develop a timeline slider for navigating execution history.
+* Highlight the executed source code line while scrubbing through time.
+## Current Work
+* Developing the delta compression system.
+* Optimizing SQLite queries for faster retrieval.
+* Connecting execution records with the terminal interface.
+* Designing the timeline navigation system.
+* Improving overall performance and reducing memory usage.
+## Technologies Used
+* Python
+* SQLite3
+* Textual
+* sys.settrace()
+## Expected Learning Outcomes
+* Understand efficient state management.
+* Learn delta-based storage techniques.
+* Improve database optimization skills.
+* Build interactive terminal applications using Textual.
+* Gain deeper knowledge of Python metaprogramming.
+## Next Steps (Week 4)
+* Package PyChronicle as a command-line application.
+* Add watch variables for tracking selected values.
+* Improve the user interface and overall experience.
+* Prepare the project for final testing and documentation.

+Week 3 is currently focused on optimizing performance and building the interactive time-travel interface that will allow developers to inspect historical program states efficiently.